 1. Go skydiving

 Taupo is known for having the best skydiving in New Zealand.
 Lake Taupo provides an incredible backdrop with snow-capped mountains and bright blue waters painting the canvas for your descent.
-A 2,743-meter (9,000-foot) jump is 199 NZD while an 5,638-meter (18,500-foot) jump is 399 NZD.
-You can also take a full-day course to learn how to skydive on your own for 499 NZD.
+You can choose from a 2,743-meter (9,000-foot) jump or a 5,638-meter (18,500-foot) jump.
+The higher the jump, the longer you get to free fall.
+You can also take a full-day course to learn how to skydive on your own.

 2. Visit Huka Falls

 This is one of the fastest-moving waterfalls in New Zealand, with over 220,000 liters (52,834 gallons) passing by every second (that’s an Olympic swimming pool every 11 seconds) on its way to drain into Lake Taupo.
-You can easily walk here from town in under an hour along a picturesque riverside path.
-You can also hop on a boat tour to the base of the falls for 42 NZD.
+You can easily walk here from town in under an hour along a picturesque riverside path or you can also hop on a boat tour to the base of the falls.

 3. Spend a day at Lake Taupo

 The lake is the main attraction in town, its boardwalk brimming with delicious restaurants and lakeshore hikes.
 It’s a popular place to go trout fishing, sailing, jet-skiing, swimming, and boating.
+There are lots of operators right at the piers that you can choose from (that’s how we found our fishing guide).
 The Mine Bay Maori Rock Carvings, a contemporary work of art carved into the rock face using traditional methods, is a popular attraction that can only be viewed by boat.
-A two-hour sailboat tour of the lake costs 59-69 NZD.
+You can take a two-hour sailboat tour of the lake as well.

 4. Hike the Tongariro Alpine Crossing

 Considered the best day hike in New Zealand, this crossing goes through epic dramatic landscapes, including the spot where they filmed Mordor from The Lord of the Rings.
 The hike traverses Tongariro National Park, a World Heritage Site (for both its natural and cultural importance) and New Zealand’s oldest national park.
 The 19-kilometer (12-mile) trek is free and takes between 6-9 hours.
-Expect to pay around 40 NZD for return transportation (you can only park for 4 hours in the parking lot, so if you’re doing a longer hike, there are several shuttles available).
+You can get return transportation as well since you can only park for 4 hours in the parking lot.
+If you’re doing a longer hike, there are several shuttles to choose from.

 5. See the Waipahihi Botanical Reserve

 Spanning 34 hectares (86 acres), the Waipahihi Botanical Reserve is a haven for birdlife and native trees.
-There are numerous walkways and themed trails (like the Floral Walk), beautiful lake and mountain views, and picturesque picnic areas.
+There are numerous walkways and themed trails, beautiful lake and mountain views, and picturesque picnic areas.
+Some themed trails are dedicated to a particular type of flower, like the rhododendron, and the Floral Walk features a mix of native and exotic trees and shrubs that flower.
+Spring (September-November) is the best time to see the flowers blooming in the gardens.
 Admission is free though donations are appreciated.

 Other Things to See and Do in Taupo